 “The bottom line is that it isn’t just an IT problem” says Hillary Kelbick, President of MKP communications inc., “it’s every team member’s concern, regardless of whether you are a small marketing firm with 15 employees like MKP, or a multinational corporation with thousands of employees.”

 Kelbick goes on to say “companies have to approach the challenge from two directions; implement the best technology they can afford to safeguard client data, and ensure their employees understand their responsibility to keep all clients’ data safe and act to minimize risk. ”

-Businesses need to develop and implement policies and procedures that reduce the possibility that human error will cause Non-Public Information (NPI) to fall into the wrong hands.
+Businesses need to develop and implement policies and procedures that reduce the possibility where can i buy viagra with paypal that human error will cause Non-Public Information (NPI) to fall into the wrong hands.
 The fact that employees are constantly on the go and need to remain plugged in increases the risks of NPI being compromised and the corresponding importance of having policies and procedures in place to mitigate the risk.

 As an example, MKP has implemented a robust Information Security Policy that is reviewed and updated regularly to ensure that it incorporates the latest security standards.
 The policy:

 “Because we work primarily with financial institutions that are regulated by the Gramm-Leach-Bliley Act, we base our privacy &security policies on the “Financial Institutions and Customer Information: Complying with the Safeguards Rule” as outlined in the GLB Act” says David Gaull, Director of Operations.
 For companies that are regulated by the GLBA, noncompliance could result in: